iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/2_conversion_technologies.rst

    :header-rows: 0

    * - :math:`c`
-     - is the identifier for capacity constraints,
+     - identifier for capacity constraints,
    * - :math:`z`
      - identifies the level on that the main energy output of the technology is defined,
    * - :math:`s`
-     - is the identifier of the main energy input of the technology,
+     - identifier of the main energy input of the technology,
    * - :math:`v`
      - additional identifier of the conversion technology,
    * - :math:`d`
-     - is the identifier of the main energy output of the technology,
+     - identifier of the main energy output of the technology,
    * - :math:`rr`
-     - is the identifier of the model region,
+     - identifier of the model region,
    * - :math:`lll`
-     - is the identifier of the load region, and
+     - identifier of the load region, and
    * - :math:`ttt`
-     - is the period in that the capacity is buildt.
+     - period in that the capacity is buildt.

 For all conversion technologies modelled with capacity variables the capacity constraints will be generated automatically.
 If the activity variables exist for each load region separately there will be one capacity constraint per load region.